emaildot/create-emaildot-app/README.md

 # Email Builder

-an Email builder laveraging the server side rendering of `ReactDOMServer` to create statically generated Email templates
+an Email builder leveraging the server-side rendering capabilities of `ReactDOMServer` to create statically generated Email templates.

 - Preview - `npm start`
 - Generate email templates - `npm run build` - results will be in `./build` folder